201026-reston-java-msa/demos/week5/README.md

 #### Attribute Directives
 - These change the appearence or *behavior* of a particular element, component, or another directive.
 - We typically build these ourselves
+##### Example
+The `@Input` directive is an example of and Attribute Directive.
+- Decorator that marks a class field as an input property and supplies configuration metadata.
+The input property is bound to a DOM property in the template

 ### @Decorators
 *These are similar to the purpose of annotations in Java*
 - The **@Component** decorator tells Angular that we want a class to be treated as a component
     - It provides the metadata for how this particular Component Class should be processed, used, and instantiated.
+- The **@NgModule** decorator takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.
+    - An `NgModule` is a class marked by the **@NgModule** decorator.

+---

+# Dependency Injection
+**Dependency injection** is a technique in which an object receives other objects that it depends on.
+These other objects are called dependencies.
+- The "injection" refers to the passing of a dependency (a service) into the object that would use it.
+- Dependencies are services or objects that a class needs to perform its function.

+### Services
+Angular services are singleton objects that get instantiated only once during the lifetime of an application.
+- Services are a great way to share information among classes that don't know each other.
+- Services can depend on other services.
+- The `@Injectible` decorator defines this as a provider, and its metadata specifies that it will be provided at the root level.